 There are many ways to say “no” amicably, but I really like this 3-pronged technique of explaining your predicament, blaming it on a policy, and ending on a positive note.

-The full podcast explaining this technique about 20 minutes long, and you can find it here.
-Thanks Tim!
+The full podcast of Tim explaining this technique can be found here.
 My hope is that with this technique you’ll avoid spreading yourself too thin, while also being open and transparent with your co-workers.

 If you find yourself wanting to work with clients, consider joining us at Seer.
 Check out our careers page!